compoundjs/guides/basics/crash-course.md

 ### What is compound

 Before we start I have define compound framework.
 Compound's formula:
-[Express][https://github.com/visionmedia/express] + structure + extensions.
+[Express][express] + structure + extensions.
 Where **structure** is standard
 layout of directories, and **extensions** are node modules adding functionality to the framework.
 Compound's goal: provide obvious and well-organized interface for express application development.
-That means everything working with express will work with compound too.
+That means everything working with express will work with compound.

 Now we can start building app.
-Let's create todo-list app with REST API and web interface.
+Let's create a new app with REST API and web interface and call it "todo-list".

 ### First steps: install compound and generate app